 It would be a mistake to assume that the Pledge of Allegiance is an exercise that somehow unites all good citizens.
 Most Americans – liberal, moderate, or conservative – are decent and loyal citizens who appreciate at some level the nation's core values: freedom, equal rights, democracy, and the fundamental principles embedded in the Constitution.
 They may often disagree about how to define and apply those values, but that’s simply the nature of a pluralistic, open society.
 With such a diverse population and a wide range of viewpoints, it shouldn't be surprising that many see little value in a pledge exercise.

 In fact, serious participation in the exercise might require a child to make affirmations that run contrary to a child's core personal beliefs or matters of conscience – and this of course could be unhealthy and problematic.
 Some families may not believe that the nation is "under God," for example, whereas others may not feel that we truly provide "liberty and justice for all."
 Others may simply have objections to pledging to anything.
-Families grappling with such issues are part of the fabric of the nation, and they should be appreciated and supported, not criticized.
+Families grappling with such issues are still part of the fabric of the nation, and they should be appreciated and supported, not criticized.

 For any humanist family, and for many others as well, there are numerous issues relating to the Pledge that are worth discussing.
 A few of them would include: